 The early morning air was cool, but not uncomfortable, as Annika strolled through the unstructured wilds of Quaoar.
 Little insects leapt and glided away from the thin grasses underfoot, chittering softly in their rhythmic, stuttering way as she passed.
 The long, slender amphibians croaked and gurgled from the rocks along the edges of ponds where… Continue reading Memories of Birds

 Tag: Theoretical Physics

 A pinkish violet plume of particle ejecta stretched out for hundreds of lightyears beyond the Helenus.
-To most it would be a thing of great beauty, or a of terrible power, but to Captain Iza Valdes it was only data loss.
-Her work was done and her ship was at idle, but the immense distances… Continue reading The Most Valuable Currency
+To most it would be a thing of great beauty, or of terrible power, but to Captain Iza Valdes it was only data loss.
+Her work was done and her ship was at idle, but the immense distances involved… Continue reading The Most Valuable Currency

 The universe was as cold and as dark as it had ever been.
 Eras ticked by like years, and the years themselves, at any given time, went by numerical names that would have been gibberish to those forgotten creators of the human calendar.
 But as alien as it sounded, ten duotrigintillion years had passed since… Continue reading Priming the Cosmos

 How Many Zeros?